rubysolo/dentaku/README.md

 For maximum CS geekery, `bind` is an alias of `store`.

-If you're too lazy to be building calculator objects, there's a module-method shortcut just for you:
+If you're too lazy to be building calculator objects, there's a shortcut just for you:

-    Dentaku['plums * 1.5', {:plums => 2}]
+    Dentaku('plums * 1.5', {:plums => 2})
     => 3.0